openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following values are defined by this specification:

 * Grant Type `authorization_code`:
   * `issuer_state`: OPTIONAL.
-String value created by the Credential Issuer and opaque to the Wallet that is used to bind the sub-sequent Authorization Request with the Credential Issuer to a context set up during previous steps.
+String value created by the Credential Issuer and opaque to the Wallet that is used to bind the subsequent Authorization Request with the Credential Issuer to a context set up during previous steps.
 If the Wallet decides to use the Authorization Code Flow and received a value for this parameter, it MUST include it in the subsequent Authorization Request to the Credential Issuer as the `issuer_state` parameter value.
 * Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`:
   * `pre-authorized_code`: REQUIRED.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
 This code MUST be short lived and single-use.
-If the Wallet decides to use the Pre-authorized Code Flow, this parameter value MUST be include in the sub-sequent Token Request with the Grant Type pre-authorized code.
+If the Wallet decides to use the Pre-authorized Code Flow, this parameter value MUST be include in the subsequent Token Request with the Grant Type pre-authorized code.
   * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer expects presentation of a user PIN along with the Token Request in a Pre-authorized Code Flow.
 Default is `false`.
 This PIN is intended to bind the Pre-authorized Code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legit user.
 It is RECOMMENDED to send a PIN via a separate channel.
 If the Wallet decides to use the Pre-authorized Code Flow, a PIN value MUST be sent in the `user_pin` parameter with the respective Token Request.

 The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as JSON string ("UniversityDegree_JWT") and the other one as JSON object: